charliemikels/figura-music-player/README.md

 <!-- TODO: v5 Video -->

-(↑ If there's no sound, be sure the video player is unmuted. ↑)
+(↑ If there's no sound, be sure the video player is not muted. ↑)

 ## Installation

 This version of this script was built for Figura 0.1.5b.
-Check the Github releases for versions compatable with older versions of Figura.
+Check the Github releases for versions compatible with older versions of Figura.

 This repo is a complete, ready to go, Figura avatar, but the good stuff is all in the `scripts/music_player` directory.
 You can download this entire repo and just use it as your avatar, or extract the scripts and merge them with your existing avatar.

-Download this avatar from [the releases page](https://github.com/charliemikels/figura-music-player/releases) or by useing the green `code` button at the top of this repo.
+Download this avatar from [the releases page](https://github.com/charliemikels/figura-music-player/releases) or by using the green `code` button at the top of this repo.
 Then you can drop it into your Avatars folder.
-(You can actualy drag-and-drop the entire zip file into the Figura Wardrobe screen in-game and it should work.)
+(You can actually drag-and-drop the entire zip file into the Figura Wardrobe screen in-game and it should work.)

 ### Existing avatars